olrafa/nodal-point/README.md

 npm install
 ```

 Start a match with `npm start`.
-The process will finished when the match is over.
+The process will finish when the match is over.

 TODOs: